canonical/tdx/README.md

 ### 4.2 Enable Intel TDX in Host OS

-1. Download this repository by downloading an asset file from the [releases page on GitHub](https://github.com/canonical/tdx/releases) or by cloning the repository at the appropriate tag.
+1. Download this repository by downloading an asset file from the [releases page on GitHub](https://github.com/canonical/tdx/releases) or by cloning the repository (at the appropriate tag/branch).

 2. Run the following script.<a id="step-4-2-2"></a>